 - Train despite upper limb or shoulder injuries using the harness or belt.

 - More effective in building functional strength and increase performance than weight stacked machines and traditional free weights.

-Users of kBox in handball include elite teams in Croatia, Finland, Spain and Sweden.
+Users of kBox and kPulley in handball include elite teams in Croatia, Finland, Spain, and Sweden.